BobTheBuidler/eth-portfolio/README.md

 ### Requirements
 - Python 3.9 or higher.
 - At least 16GB of RAM.
-- All dependencies installed as specified in the project’s requirements.txt file.

 ### Prerequisites
 - First, you will need to bring your own archive node.
 This can be one you run yourself, or one from one of the common providers (Tenderly, Alchemy, QuickNode, etc.)